Brilliant-B/Painter_Experiments/README.md

 For new model training experiments, check the directory `self_experiments/finetune` <br>
 You can modify and run `train_bash.sh` <br>
 - Multi-datasets Training PORTAL: `multi_finetune_portal.py` <br>
-  - Modify it in the bash.
+  - Modify it in the script.
 What's more, you can choose to use joint-dataset or seperate-dataset training. <br>
 - Hyper-parameter Testing: Finetune for ADE-20K semantic segmentation: `finetune_ade20k_semseg.py` <br>

 (more will be issued later) <br>